 - Do students wear school uniforms?

 - When does school begin each day?
 How early can my child arrive?

 - Why do you dismiss early on Wednesday?

 - We have children in another school.
 Will the school calendars match?

 Each school (Lower, Middle-Upper, and Tuttle) has their own lunchroom.
-Charlie’s is our NEW school caterer.
+Road Runner Foods is our school caterer.
 On Monday, Tuesday, Thursday, and Friday, they provide a hot lunch.
 To set-up an account, go to lunchdirect.com and enter the Briarwood registration code 122071.
 Students may also choose to bring their lunch.

 - My student is working below grade level.
 Is that ok?

 - How long will it take for my child to ‘catch-up’ and go back to our neighborhood school?
 How will I know when the time comes?

 - Are many students able to return to a regular school program without a problem?